awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review.md

 ## 4. Experiment & Result

 The model used consist of 74.7M parameters, which found to be the optimal number.
 Upscale this number wasn’t giving any improvement and reducing was affecting the accuracy.
-They trained the model for 2.5 months on FLickR Dataset until the convergence of the validation set accuracy.
+They used Cross Entropy loss function and trained the model for 2.5 months on FLickR Dataset until the convergence of the validation set accuracy.

 ### Dataset

+There is no widly use dataset to perform geolocalization task.
+Most of them are really small and so unfitting for this kind of problem.
+2 solutions often came out, scarp images on social media where the localization is shown or used google streetview to get images.
+Both have their strenght and weakness, but in this paper the author decided to scrap internet for images, which given them a broader set photos.

 Composed of 125 millions of picture with gps coordinate label taken from all over the web with close to no prior selection.
 The dataset is composed of portait, landscape, interior photography but his also extremely noisy with image of product, pet, cars etc.